mewisme/gist/README.md

 The application will be available at `http://localhost:3000`.

-**🔄 Automatic Migrations:** Database migrations run automatically on container startup.
+**[AUTO] Automatic Migrations:** Database migrations run automatically on container startup.
 No manual intervention needed for updates!
 See [Migration Quick Start](docs/MIGRATION_QUICK_START.md) for details.

 ### Docker Compose Commands